MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/installation-setup-iothub.md

 ## Step 7: Update Azure Time Series Insights connection

-Use Time Series Insights to create visualizations.
+Use Azure Time Series Insights to create visualizations.

 1. Open the Connected Field Service app module in Dynamics 365.

 1. Launch the browser developer tools and go to the console.

 1. Enter the following script into the console and run it, replacing the `Value` parameter with the Azure tenant ID.
 You can [get the tenant ID from the Azure portal](/azure/active-directory/fundamentals/active-directory-how-to-find-tenant).

-1. Run the script two more times, replacing the `Key` first with TSI_PLUGIN_CLIENT_APPLICATION_ID and then with TSI_PLUGIN_CLIENT_SECRET, and replacing the `Value` with the respective values.

     ```javascript